Unveiling the Sagittarius Dwarf Spheroidal Galaxy Core with Gaia DR3: A Red Clump Distance Precise to 2%: Conclusion

 In this paper, we have used $Gaia$ DR3 and APOGEE DR17 to produce the largest catalog of stars from the Sgr Core and Messier 54, separating member stars from the heavily contaminated area from foreground and background Milky Way stars.
 We present the precision of our samples using red clump distance determinations using magnitudes from 2MASS.
 Our main conclusions are as follows:

 \begin{itemize} \item We demonstrate the strength of $Gaia$ DR3 astrometry combined with APOGEE DR17 spectra to separate the Sgr core with M54, along with a multi-Gaussian fit to reduce MW contaminants for systems near the disk.
-We have a membership catalog of 515689 stars in the Sgr core and 4512 in M54. \item We measure the distance to both the Sgr core and M54 using red clump distancing methods from a cross-matched sample with 2MASS, finding a heliocentric distance of $d_{\textrm{SGR}}=25.14^{+0.45}_{-0.48}$ kpc for the Sgr Core and $d_{\textrm{M54}}=25.25^{+0.48}_{-0.45}$ kpc for M54.
-Our distance measurements agree with the literature but are more precise due to the larger member sample identified in our work. \item We analyze the motion, density contours, and [Fe/H] of the Sgr core and M54 to understand whether M54 formed independently and was captured during a passage, or is the Sgr nucleus.
-Preliminary distance measurements and the dynamics of our sample imply they co-exist, but the chemical abundances suggest the systems formed independently. \end{itemize}
+We have a membership catalog of \revb{144596 total} stars in the Sgr core and 2638 in M54. \item We measure the distance to both the Sgr core and M54 using red clump distancing methods from a cross-matched sample with 2MASS, finding a heliocentric distance of $d_{\textrm{SGR}}=24.635^{+0.49}_{-0.49}$ kpc for the Sgr Core and $d_{\textrm{M54}}=24.452^{+0.537}_{-0.602}$ kpc for M54.
+Our distance measurements agree with prior literature but are more precise due to the larger member sample identified in our work and a new RC distance determination method. \item We analyze the motion, density contours, and [Fe/H] of the Sgr core and M54 to understand whether M54 formed independently and was captured during a passage, or is the Sgr nucleus.
+Preliminary distance measurements and the dynamics of our sample imply they co-exist, but the chemical abundance history suggest the systems formed independently. \end{itemize}

 The results presented here provide the first glimpse into the full dynamics of the Sgr core and its relationship to M54 in $Gaia$ DR3.
 Utilizing this large membership sample and cross-matching with current and future all-sky ground-based and space-based surveys will allow further study into the dynamics of the Sgr core and M54.
 Combined with masses and ages from asteroseismic data sets, we can further understand the formation, and relationship of the Sgr core and M54.